 Then how do you do it ?

-- Create a competency center to start with it.
+- If you are all set, go ahead.
+Create a competency center to start with it.
 A common horizontal team to serve the needs of all the businesses.

 - Have specific management focus to play the new game